trizin/NFT-Marketplace-on-Avalanche/README.md

 We will need to store a few variables.

-- `endBlock` this is the endBlock of the auction.
+- `endBlock` is the end block of the auction.
 The auction will end if the current block is equal or greater than the `endBlock`.
-- `startBlock` The block number which marks the start of the auction.
+- `startBlock` is the block number that marks the start of the auction.
 - `maxBid` the amount of max bid.
-- `maxBidder` the address of the max bidder.
+- `maxBidder` is the address of the max bidder.
-- `creator` the address of the auction creator.
+- `creator` is the address of the auction creator.
-- `bids` array of bids, we will use this to display recent bids on the webpage.
+- `bids` array of bids, we will use this to display recent bids on the web page.
-- `tokenId` the id of the token that has been auctioned.
+- `tokenId` is the id of the token that has been auctioned.
-- `isCancelled` this will be true if the auction has cancelled.
+- `isCancelled` will be true if the auction has been canceled.
-- `isDirectBuy` this will be true if someone placed a bit with a higher or equal value than the direct buy price.
+- `isDirectBuy` will be true if someone placed a bit with a higher or equal value than the direct buy price.
-- `minIncrement` The minimum increment for the bid.
+- `minIncrement` is the minimum increment for the bid.
-- `directBuyPrice` The price for a direct buy.
+- `directBuyPrice` is the price for a direct buy.
-- `startPrice` The starting price for the auction.
+- `startPrice` is the starting price for the auction.
-- `nftAddress` The address of the NFT contract
+- `nftAddress` is the address of the NFT contract
-- `_nft` The NFT token.
+- `_nft` is the NFT token.

 ```solidity
 contract Auction {